codewars/docs/content/languages/cpp/authoring/index.md

 ### Code style

 C++ programmers have many sets of naming conventions or code style guides.
-Some of them can be found for example [here](https://isocpp.org/wiki/faq/coding-standards), or [here](https://google.github.io/styleguide/cppguide.html).
-Codewars does not strictly enforce any of them, just use whatever set of guidelines you like, but when you do, use it consistently.
+Some of them can be found for example in [ISO C++ FAQ](https://isocpp.org/wiki/faq/coding-standards), or [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Codewars does not strictly enforce any of them, just use whatever code style you like, but when you do, use it consistently.

-There are a few C++ coding guidelines which are violated by kata authors and translators particularly often:
+There are a few C++ language guidelines which are violated by kata authors and translators particularly often:
 - Arguments which are not cheap to copy should be passed by const reference, and not by value.
 - Appropriate containers should be used, _especially_ when used as input arguments or return values:
   - C-style raw arrays and pointers to arrays need to be avoided